 Perros Guirec is a bustling beach found on Brittany’s Pink Granite Coast, a beautiful part of the region that has fascinating rock and sand formations, as well as a choice of attractive beaches (try Trestraou or Trestingel).

 - Pick of the parcs: Le Ranolien – this Eurocamp Active parc comes complete with six pools.

-Those looking for a safe bet for sunshine should try La Baule, a beach in the far south east of Brittany.
+Those looking for a beach holiday in Europe with a safe bet for sunshine should try La Baule, a beach in the far south east of Brittany.
 The weather in this region tends to be more reliable thanks to the microclimate of adjoining Vendée, which provides plenty of warm temperatures to explore the 4-mile stretch of fine sandy beach and pretty promenade.
 The bay is made even more attractive by a number of small offshore islands.
 Why not visit en route to Camping la Forêt?
 You won’t be far from Le Grand Parc Puy de Fou, a great family attraction in the ruins of a 13th century chateau where you can watch a fabulous falconry display or see the Vikings at war.

 The Baie d’Audierne is a 30-kilometer strip of land that perches on the southern tip of the Pointe du Raz.
 Surfers should head to the westernmost beach Baie des Trépassés, to ride the long waves of the Atlantic and look out to the Île de Sein and beyond.